-This banana bread cookie recipe takes everything you love about banana bread and turns it into soft and crispy cookie form.
-Warm gooey chocolate chips, crunchy walnuts, and two ripe bananas make for the ultimate cookie combination.
+This banana bread cookie recipe takes everything you love about banana bread and turns it into a soft and crispy cookie form.
+Warm gooey chocolate chips, crunchy walnuts, and two ripe bananas make for a sweet banana bread-cookie mashup.

 Yes, these cookies have all the classic banana bread flavors but their structure and texture are 100% cookie.
 I tried so many recipe variations until I created the perfect batch that was soft on the inside but still had the perfect crunchy and crispy outer crumb.

-This banana bread cookie recipe also has the perfect ratio of walnuts and chocolate chips, which gives the ideal thickness and texture.
-Whenever I have two ripe bananas, this is the family-favorite I'm whipping up!
+This cookie recipe also has the perfect ratio of walnuts and chocolate chips, which gives the ideal thickness and texture.
+Whenever I have two ripe bananas, this is the family favorite I'm whipping up!

-Healthy highlight: These cookies are loaded with walnuts, which gives a boost in protein and fiber.
+Healthy highlight: These banana bread cookies are loaded with walnuts, which gives a boost in protein and fiber.
 Also, there are two ripe bananas in the dough, which provides some natural sweetness.

-This banana bread cookie recipe follows a classic creaming method where you whip the butter and sugar together before mixing in the other ingredients.
-While these cookie instructions are pretty traditional, what's a little unique about this recipe is that egg was replaced by two ripe bananas!
-Other than that swap, this cookie recipe doesn't have any other surprises.
+This cookie recipe follows a classic creaming method where you whip the butter and sugar together before mixing in the other ingredients.
+While these cookie instructions are pretty traditional, what's a little unique about this recipe is that the egg was replaced by two ripe bananas!
+Other than that swap, this banana bread cookie recipe doesn't have any other surprises.

 - Check out the recipe card below for more detailed recipe instructions -